Why C-Section Moms Are Amazing (and Deserve More Credit) - Baby Chick

 12. Your baby’s birth is unique and special.

-My baby’s birth may not have gone as I planned, but my child has his very own birth story unique to him.
-I refuse to let it be a sad story but instead a beautiful one because it was the day he came into the world.
+My baby’s birth may not have gone as I planned, but my child has his very own birth story, unique to him.
+I refuse to let it be a sad story, but instead a beautiful one, because it was the day he came into the world.

-13. You did your best and it is still good enough.
+13. You did your best, and it is still good enough.

-After going through a failed ECV, spinning babies, acupuncture, and a chiropractor to try and get my breech baby to flip, I still was able to deliver a beautiful, healthy breech baby via C-section!
+After going through a failed ECV, spinning babies, acupuncture, and a chiropractor to try and get my breech baby to flip, I was still able to deliver a beautiful, healthy breech baby via C-section!

 14. You grieved a birth plan you did not experience and came out stronger.